mitramir55/seng637-a4-mreza-kiani/Assignment4-Report.md

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+There are some types of mutations that do not change the behaviour of the code.
+Therefore, when you apply the mutation, the code is changed but the functionality is exactly the same.
+These types of mutants are called equivalent mutants.

+The problem is that these types of mutations are counted when we want to calculate the mutant coverage and can reduce the percentage of mutants covered.
+In the case of this project, we have achieved 90% mutant coverage for the Data Utilities class, but we couldn't increase it since all the remaining are equivalent mutants.
+Here are some examples of what couldn't be changed in the code:
+- `for (int v = 0; v < validRows.length; v++)` changing less than condition to not equal makes no difference in the execution of the loop and is equivalent mutant.
+- Changing `Number n = data.getValue(r, column);` to `Number n = data.getValue(r, column)++;` makes no difference.
+Since the value is assigned to n before incrementing and the incremented part is not saved anywhere in the memory.
+So this is an equivalent mutant as well.
+- `public static double calculateColumnTotal(Values2D data, int column) {
+  ParamChecks.nullNotPermitted(data, "data");` In this case, if we pass null to the function, we'll face compile, but the
 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing